Youngcius/ustc-cs-machine-learning/README.md

-## Project 2: Gaussian Mixture Model (GMM) for clustering base on Expectation Maximization (EM) algorithm
+## Project 2: GMM for clustering base on EM algorithm

+This project realized the Gaussian Mixture Model (GMM) for unsupervised clustering, based on the Expectation Maximization (EM) algorithm.

 See [gmm-em/](./gmm-em/) folder for details, including source code, dataset and result report.